sukeesh/Jarvis/README.md

 ## Getting Started

-In order to start Jarvis just clone [this repository](https://github.com/sukeesh/Jarvis.git) repository and run `python installer`.
+In order to start Jarvis just clone [this repository](https://github.com/sukeesh/Jarvis.git) and run `python installer`.

 Run **Jarvis** from anywhere by command `jarvis`